 0:11 Doc Edgerton inspired us with awe and curiosity with this photo of a bullet piercing through an apple, and exposure just a millionth of a second.
-But now, 50 years later, we can go a million times faster and see the world not at a million, or a billion, but one trillion frames per second.
+But now, 50 years later, we can go a million times faster and see the world not at a million or a billion, but one trillion frames per second.

-1:17 Now if I take a laser pointer and turn it on and off in one trillionth of a second -- which is several femtoseconds -- I'll create a packet of photons barely a millimeter wide, and that packet of photons, that bullet, will travel at the speed of light, and, again, a million times faster than an ordinary bullet.
+1:17 Now if I take a laser pointer and turn it on and off in one trillionth of a second — which is several femtoseconds — I'll create a packet of photons barely a millimeter wide.
+And that packet of photons, that bullet, will travel at the speed of light, and again, a million times faster than an ordinary bullet.
 Now, if you take that bullet and take this packet of photons and fire into this bottle, how will those photons shatter into this bottle?
 How does light look in slow motion?

-2:17 Now, the whole event -- (Applause) (Applause)
+2:17 Now, the whole event —

 2:46 Now, there's a lot going on in this movie, so let me break this down and show you what's going on.
-So, the pulse enters the bottle, our bullet, with a packet of photons that start traveling through and that start scattering inside.
+So the pulse enters the bottle, our bullet, with a packet of photons that start traveling through and that start scattering inside.
 Some of the light leaks, goes on the table, and you start seeing these ripples of waves.
 Many of the photons eventually reach the cap and then they explode in various directions.
-As you can see, there's a bubble of air, and it's bouncing around inside.
+As you can see, there's a bubble of air and it's bouncing around inside.
 Meanwhile, the ripples are traveling on the table, and because of the reflections at the top, you see at the back of the bottle, after several frames, the reflections are focused.

-3:23 Now, if you take an ordinary bullet and let it go the same distance and slow down the video again by a factor of 10 billion, do you know how long you'll have to sit here to watch that movie?
+3:24 Now, if you take an ordinary bullet and let it go the same distance and slow down the video — again, by a factor of 10 billion — do you know how long you'll have to sit here to watch that movie?

-4:03 You can watch the ripples again washing over the table, the tomato and the wall in the back.
+3:53 And what about some still-life photography?
+You can watch the ripples, again, washing over the table, the tomato and the wall in the back.
 It's like throwing a stone in a pond of water.

-4:18 I thought, this is how nature paints a photo, one femto frame at a time, but of course our eye sees an integral composite.
+4:18 I thought: this is how nature paints a photo, one femto frame at a time, but of course our eye sees an integral composite.
 But if you look at this tomato one more time, you will notice, as the light washes over the tomato, it continues to glow.
 It doesn't become dark.
 Why is that?
 Because the tomato is actually ripe, and the light is bouncing around inside the tomato, and it comes out after several trillionths of a second.
-So, in the future, when this femto-camera is in your camera phone, you might be able to go to a supermarket and check if the fruit is ripe without actually touching it.
+So in the future, when this femto-camera is in your camera phone, you might be able to go to a supermarket and check if the fruit is ripe without actually touching it.

 6:03 And it's not science fiction.
 We have actually built it.
 On the left, you see our femto-camera.
 There's a mannequin hidden behind a wall, and we're going to bounce light off the door.